 In this light, EM’s biggest advantage may simply be the fact that it got the bear market out of the way early.
 With the asset class now trading at its lowest valuation since the 2015 bottom and some of the key headwinds abating, any shift in sentiment is likely to be accompanied by a big EM bounce.
 If or when that occurs, I see best opportunities in Asia.

 Investing involves risks, including possible loss of principal.

 This material is not intended to be relied upon as a forecast, research or investment advice, and is not a recommendation, offer or solicitation to buy or sell any securities or to adopt any investment strategy.
-The opinions expressed are as of June 2018 and may change as subsequent conditions vary.
+The opinions expressed are as of December 2018 and may change as subsequent conditions vary.
 The information and opinions contained in this post are derived from proprietary and nonproprietary sources deemed by BlackRock to be reliable, are not necessarily all-inclusive and are not guaranteed as to accuracy.
 As such, no warranty of accuracy or reliability is given and no responsibility arising in any other way for errors and omissions (including responsibility to any person by reason of negligence) is accepted by BlackRock, its officers, employees or agents.
 This post may contain “forward-looking” information that is not purely historical in nature.
 Such information may include, among other things, projections and forecasts.
 There is no guarantee that any forecasts made will come to pass.
 Reliance upon information in this post is at the sole discretion of the reader.
 Past performance is no guarantee of future results.
 Index performance is shown for illustrative purposes only.
 You cannot invest directly in an index.

 ©2018 BlackRock, Inc. All rights reserved.
 BLACKROCK is a registered trademark of BlackRock, Inc., or its subsidiaries in the United States and elsewhere.
 All other marks are the property of their respective owners.